JuergenGutsch/blog/_source/_posts/2025-05-19-web-api-headers.md

 - Headers
 ---

 This is yet another security post mainly for me as a reminder.
 Actually it happens quite often that I'm searching the internet for a solution and the results show me that I already wrote about it.
-So this post is for me the next time I search for solving security header issues with ASP.NET Core Web API.
+So this post is for me the next time I search for solving security header issues with ASP.NET Core.

 The wrong headers can cause security issues as well as missing HTTP headers.
 This post will list those headers and describe how to solve the issues.